Data Curation at Scale

 Classifier-Based Filtering

 A binary classifier is trained to distinguish "high-quality" text (e.g., Wikipedia, books) from "low-quality" text (random web samples).
 The FineWeb-Edu dataset used a quality classifier trained on educational content annotations to produce a subset of FineWeb specifically optimized for knowledge-intensive tasks.
-Chapter 12 explores how synthetic data generation can complement these curation pipelines when natural data is scarce.
+Chapter 15 explores how synthetic data generation can complement these curation pipelines when natural data is scarce.
 DCLM used a fastText classifier trained on references from Wikipedia and OpenWebText to score documents on a quality scale.
-Code Fragment 6.4.2 below puts this into practice.

 # Minimal quality filtering pipeline